Will AI Replace Jobs And Cause Australian House Prices to Fall?

 So, unless AI creates a genuine unemployment spike — say unemployment moving well beyond 6–7% and concentrated among mortgage-holding households — I do not see AI alone causing a major national house price crash.

-AI could affect property unevenly.
+AI is expected to affect the property market unevenly.

 Most vulnerable markets: